 Alastair Moock is a Grammy Nominee for Best Children’s Album, a three-time Parents’ Choice Gold Medal winner, and recipient of the ASCAP Joe Raposo Children’s Music Award.
-He is also a co-founder of two anti-racist music organizations, Family Music Forward and The Opening Doors Project.
+He is also a co-founder of two anti-racist music organizations, The Opening Doors Project and Family Music Forward.
 A songwriter and performer for 25 years, Moock has toured throughout the U.S. and Europe playing for adults, kids, and everyone in between.
 Like his boyhood hero Woody Guthrie, he believes in the power of music to reach all people — young and old, far and wide, for all occasions.

-Alastair has been performing educational programs for literally all ages since 2010 — at elementary, middle, and high schools, at colleges and universities, and at music and writing conferences.
+Alastair has been performing educational programs for literally all ages since 2010 — at elementary, middle, and high schools; public, private, and charter schools; colleges and universities; and music and writing conferences throughout the country.
 He was a roster member at Young Audiences of Massachusetts for five years before setting out on his own.

 During the height of covid, we worked hard to make all of Alastair’s programs available for remote learning.
 Two programs, “Race and Song: A Musical Conversation” and “Music and Social Change” were professionally recorded and edited with detailed photos and graphics.
 Alastair is back to live performing, but all of his offerings are still available for remote learning if preferred.

 Social Justice Assemblies